-Tony has worked as a financial counsellor in the Central Coast, Hunter and Sydney areas for the past 12 years and has been a supervisor for the past 10 years.
-He has been a Director on the FCAN Board since 2020 and in 2022 was the FCAN representative on the FCA Representative Council.
+Tony has worked as a financial counsellor in the Central Coast, Hunter and Sydney areas for the past 14 years and has been a supervisor for the past 12 years.
+He has been a Director on the FCAN Board since 2020 and has been a member of the FCAN Scholarship and Conference Committees.

 Tony has qualifications from a Bachelor of Arts Degree majoring in Sociology and Education, Diplomas in Community Service and Financial Counselling, Aboriginal and Family Community Counselling and in Small Business.
-Prior to working in Financial counselling he worked in the community sector in direct support, referral and advocacy roles in family and community organisations in Port Stephens and Hunter areas.
+Prior to working in Financial Counselling he worked in the community sector in direct support, referral and advocacy roles in family and community organisations in Port Stephens and Hunter areas.